puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_lambdas.md

 ## Location

 _Lambdas can only be used in [function calls][functions]._ While any function can accept a lambda, only some functions will do anything with them.
+See [the Iteration and Loops page][iteration] for info on some of the most useful lambda-accepting functions.

 Lambdas are not valid in any other place in the Puppet language, and cannot be assigned to variables.